FriendsOfREDAXO/mblock/README.md

 _English:_ MBlock lets you create an unlimited number of data blocks within a single module.
 These data blocks can be sorted per click or drag & drop.

+> Please note: The examples are valid for MForm version 7 and higher.
+When using older MForm versions, please refer to the documentation of the respective version.

 ![Screenshot](https://raw.githubusercontent.com/FriendsOfREDAXO/mblock/assets/mblock.png)

 ## Modulbeispiele / Module examples